breadthe/sd-buddy/README.md

 1. The biggest (and most annoying) issue is that you can't use keyboard shortcuts to copy/cut/paste text (CMD+C, etc).
 The workaround is to use the mouse (select text, right click > Copy/Paste).
 I haven't dug deep into this issue.
 I suspect it's a Tauri thing since I didn't encounter it in Electron.

+2. The compiled binary `.app` or the binary in the `.dmg` is known to crash when launching the app, with the message "SD-Buddy quit unexpectedly".
+If that's the case, keep clicking Reopen until it launches.
+I believe I have fixed or at least mitigated this in v0.2.0 but be aware it could happen.

-2. The other thing is the `tauri.allowlist.fs.scope` key in `tauri.conf.json`.
+3. The `tauri.allowlist.fs.scope` key in `tauri.conf.json`.
 This essentially defines what file system locations the `fs` command is allowed to touch.
 Currently it is set to `**` which means everywhere.
 Since `fs` is used only by the `tauri-settings` package to create and write to `settings.json`, I'm not worried about it.
 Nevertheless, I'd like to limit it to just the location it needs once I discover the correct string pattern for that option.

 ## Security FAQ